• Individuals

 • Trail permit

-4. Avoid leaving your key in the ignition
+4. Never leave the key in the ignition

 Know what’s even better for a thief than a snowmobile with official documents in it?
 One with the key in the ignition!
 It’s essential to avoid leaving your key in the ignition or anywhere near the vehicle.
 Without the key, your snowmobile is much less attractive to thieves and might even convince them to forget about stealing it altogether.